-INTO University Partnerships – Coronavirus (COVID-19) update for students and parents
+INTO University Partnerships – Coronavirus (COVID-19) and online programs update for students and parents

 A message from John Latham, CEO, INTO University Partnerships

-INTO holds dear our strong relationships with our partners across the world, on behalf of the whole company, would like to express our sincere sympathies to all those who have been affected in any way by the ongoing Novel Coronavirus (2019 nCov) outbreak.
+INTO holds dear our strong relationships with our partners across the world, on behalf of the whole company, our thoughts are with all those who have been affected in any way by global Coronavirus (COVID-19) pandemic.

 The COVID-19 situation is ever-changing and we are committed to ensuring we keep everyone as updated as possible.

 If you have any questions not answered below, please get in contact with your Education Counselor.

 - All Centers in the UK and US have transitioned to virtual learning for current students.

 - Courses from June 2020: we are now accepting applications for our Online Pre-sessional and Online Academic English courses across our UK Centres.